Hague Secret Emissary Affair: The Cercle Internationale and Le Courrier de la Conference

 On July 8th, Yi Wi-jong delivered a speech before the International Circle, highlighting the plight of Korea and the cruelties the nation was subject to under Japanese occupation.
 This speech and the subsequent press it received in Le Courrier de la Conference were instrumental in raising awareness about Korea’s situation to an international community of peace activists.
 The International Circle voted to approve a resolution of “profound sympathy with Korea.”
 Noteworthy is that both during the Hague Peace Conference and in the events leading up to it the years before, the continuous attempts Korea made to appeal to the international community and obtain support were conducted using non-violent means and following the structure of existing international law.

 In Korea

 In Korea the throne of Gojong of Korea was threatened by the Pro-Japanese cabinet formed by Itō Hirobumi.
 Upon receiving word of the activities of the secret emissaries at the Hague, Hirobumi met with Emperor Gojong on July 3, comparing Gojong’s actions of sending the delegation to a declaration of war against Japan.
-Song Byeong-jun, the Agriculture, and Industry Minister requested that Gojong travel to Japan and apologize to Emperor Meiji or capitulate to Hasegawa Yoshimichi, the commander of Korean Residence Japanese Army.
+Song Byeong-jun, the Minister of Agriculture, Commerce and Industry, requested that Gojong travel to Japan and apologize to Emperor Meiji or capitulate to Hasegawa Yoshimichi, the commander of Korean Residence Japanese Army.

 On the night of July 18, Foreign Minister Tadasu Hayashi arrived in Seoul on behalf of the Japanese government, removing Gojong from the throne and abdicating in favor of the Crown Prince.